Last updated on

 How to Make Coconut Cream Easter Eggs

-FIRST STEP: In a medium mixing bowl, use a hand beater or standing mixer to mix together cream cheese, butter, and coconut extract until smooth and creamy.
+FIRST STEP: In a medium-sized mixing bowl, using a stand mixer or hand mixer, beat the cream cheese, butter, and coconut extract until it’s smooth and creamy.

-THIRD STEP: Stir or beat in flaked coconut.
+THIRD STEP: Stir or beat in the coconut flakes.

-FOURTH STEP: Cover the bowl with plastic wrap and refrigerate for 30 minutes.
+FOURTH STEP: Cover the mixing bowl with plastic wrap and refrigerate for 30 minutes.

 FIFTH STEP: Line a baking sheet with parchment paper.